 The District began requiring stormwater detention in 1972 under the Sewer Permit Ordinance (SPO) for development projects greater than five acres.
-In 2007, the District began work on a new stormwater management regulatory ordinance, known as the Watershed Management Ordinance (WMO).
+In 2007, the District began work on a new stormwater management regulatory ordinance known as the Watershed Management Ordinance (WMO).
 Numerous public hearings were held on the WMO in order to receive public input.
 The District's Board of Commissioners subsequently approved the WMO, which became effective on May 1, 2014.
 The WMO is a comprehensive regulatory ordinance drafted with the assistance of an Advisory Committee consisting of regulatory agencies, municipalities, and non-governmental organizations.

-The WMO aims to protect public health, safety, and welfare, and Cook County homes and businesses from flood damage by managing and mitigating the effects of development and redevelopment on stormwater drainage.
+The WMO aimsto protect public health, safety, and welfare, and Cook County homes and businesses from flood damage by managing and mitigating the effects of development and redevelopment on stormwater drainage.
 It provides uniform minimum stormwater management regulations for Cook County that are consistent with the region.
 The WMO replaces the District's Sewer Permit Ordinance (SPO) with WMO permit requirements more comprehensive than those of the SPO.
-The District has included a GI component in its WMO, which requires the capture of 1-inch of runoff from impervious surfaces for parcels greater than 1/2 acre in size when a WMO permit is required.
-In 2017, 207 permits were issued that required a total of 17,498,948 gallons of GI retention volume.
-For the WMO permits issued in 2017, 2,999,784 gallons of retention were completed, 7,940,663 gallons were under construction, and 6,558,501 gallons were approved on projects that have yet to be started.
-An additional 13,151,054 gallons of retention capacity permitted since 2014 has been constructed bringing the total GI installed under the WMO to 16,150,838 gallons.
-The District anticipates that more GI retention volume will be approved in 2018 and beyond. (see Green Infrastructure Project Log below and table showing Green Infrastructure Design Retention Accomplishments on enclosed CD)
+The District has included a GI component in its WMO, which requires the capture of 1-inch of runoff from impervious surfaces for parcels greater than 1⁄2 acre in size when a WMO permit is required.

+In 2018, 208 permits were issued that required a total of 16,196,196 gallons of GI retention volume.
+For the WMO permits issued in 2018, 1,885,960 gallons of retention were completed, 8,933,694 gallons were under construction, and 5,376,542 gallons were approved on projects that have yet to be started.
+An additional 9,106,883 gallons of retention capacity permitted since 2014 has been constructed bringing the total GI installed under the

+WMO to 25,257,721 gallons.
+The District anticipates that more GI retent volume will be approved in 2018 and beyond. (see Green Infrastruct Project Log below and table showing Green Infrastructure Design Retent Accomplishments on enclosed CD)

-In 2017, the total DRC installed at the District-sponsored projects in Berwyn, Niles, and at the Egan Water Reclamation Plant was 1,093,788 gallons.
+In 2018, the total DRC installed at CPS, the District-sponsored proje in Skokie, Arlington Heights, River Forest and the Wheeling Park Distr was 1,468,733 gallons.

 The District's WMO requires GI for new development and redevelopment projects.
 As can be seen in the table below, the WMO's GI requirements will lead to the eventual installation of nearly 38 million gallons of DRC throughout Cook County.
-(See GI Permits List on enclosed CD) This number will continue to grow significantly in future years.
+This number will continue to grow significantly in future years.
 The District's permit review engineers provide input to design consultants on GI at the onset and during the permitting process.
+A list of all GI Permits issued from 2014 through 2018 is on the enclosed CD.